MichalLytek/type-graphql/docs/middlewares.md

 Sometimes your middleware logic might be a bit complicated - it can communicate with database, write logs to file, etc., so you might want to test it.
 In that cases you can create class middleware that is able to take benefits of [dependency injection](./dependency-injection.md) and easily mock a file logger or a database repository.

-All you need to do is to implement a `MiddlewareInterface` - it has to have the `use` method that conforms with `MiddlewareFn` signature.
-Below you can see how the defined above `LogAccess` middleware looks after the transformation:
+All you need to do is to implement a `MiddlewareInterface` - your class has to have the `use` method that conforms with `MiddlewareFn` signature.
+Below you can see how the defined earlier `LogAccess` middleware looks after the transformation:

 ```ts
 export class LogAccess implements MiddlewareInterface<TContext> {